ayizar/starting-out/README.md

 # starting-out
-These were some programs I wrote a while ago while learning pygamw.
+These were some programs I wrote a while ago while learning pygame.
 Game.py was the final project.